OctopusSamples/NDCDevOpsWorkshop/README.md

 ![It should look something like](/Images/azurepipelinesoctofx.png)

-* Create Azure Release Pipeline
+* Create Azure Release pipeline

 Azure Release pipeline should look something like: